teholm/amazon-guardduty-hands-on/README.md

 ### Browse to the GuardDuty Console to Investigate

-> Although you can view the GuardDuty findings in the console, most customers aggregate all of their findings across their regions and accounts to a central security information and event management (SIEM) system for analysis and remediation.
-A common approach for aggregating these findings is to setup GuardDuty in a [Master/Member](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_accounts.html) relationship and then use a workflow including CloudWatch Event Rules and Lambda Functions to push findings to your SIEM or a centralized logging framework.
+> Although you can view the GuardDuty findings in the console, most customers aggregate all findings across their regions and accounts to a central security information and event management (SIEM) system for analysis and remediation.
+A common approach for aggregating these findings is to setup GuardDuty in a [Master/Member](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_accounts.html) structure and then use a workflow including CloudWatch Event Rules and Lambda Functions to push findings to your SIEM or a centralized logging framework.
 There are also partner solutions that publish Lambda Function Blueprints to make it easier to consolidate findings.

 1. Navigate to the [GuardDuty console](https://us-west-2.console.aws.amazon.com/guardduty/home?).